 - As soon as you click on that link, then a new page with the ‘Advanced options’ heading will appear.
 In it, go to the bottom and then select the ‘Delivery Optimization’ link.

-- Now, another new page will come up having a heading ‘Delivery Optimization’ will appear.
-Within this page, go to the bottom and toggle the switch for ‘Allow downloads from other PCs’ to ‘On’.
+- Now, another new page will come up having the heading ‘Delivery Optimization’ will appear.
+Within this page, go to the bottom and toggle the switch from ‘Allow downloads from other PCs’ to ‘On’.

 - Lastly, check if this issue still persists or not.